harana-oss/depyler/docs/TEST_HELPERS_MIGRATION.md

 - Some test files may require additional helper functions depending on their specific needs
 - Property-based tests using `proptest` or `quickcheck` may need different migration strategies
 - CLI tests that test the binary directly may not benefit from this migration
+- Files marked "Not registered in Cargo.toml" are migrated but won't run until registered
+- `test_string_strip_method` in v3_17_coverage_tests.rs fails due to transpiler bug (trim() returns &str not String)